 - For the filling, melt the chocolate over a bain-marie (double boiler).
 Add the orange juice reduction, melted chocolate, silken tofu, vegan cream cheese, cacao powder, vanilla extract, and orange zest to a high-speed blender and blend until smooth and creamy.

 - Transfer the filling into the cake tin using a spatula to smooth it out.
 To get the swirl effect on top, place the cake tin on top of a turntable, and use your spatula to make a swirl print on the surface of the cake whilst spinning the turntable.
 Place in the fridge to set for 3-4 hours (or overnight if preferred).

 - Once set, remove the cake from the tin.
 You can use a blow torch to gently heat the sides of the pan to make it easier for the cake to slide out of the tin.

-- Store in an airtight container in the fridge and consume within a 3-4 days, alternatively you can freeze any unused slices and defrost as needed.
+- Store in an airtight container in the fridge and consume within 3-4 days.
+Alternatively, you can freeze any unused slices and defrost them as needed.

 © addictedtodates.com.
 All content and images are protected by copyright.
 Please do not use my images or recipe without my permission.
 Please do not republish this recipe, instead, include a link to this post for the recipe.